New Work by Jo Ann Alford & Elizabeth Darrow

-Join us in the gallery on Sunday, April 27th, from 2-5pm.
-Enjoy special refreshments, meet our artists, and enjoy live music by violinist, Shirley Lebo!
+Join us in the gallery on Sunday, August 3rd, 2-5pm for the Artist Reception.
+Enjoy special refreshments, meet our artists, and enjoy live music by Robert Beauchene!

-Click here to preview the work to be on view for this show!
+Click here to preview the work for this show!

 About the Artists